kevalbhatt/Doc-test/src/EclipseSetup.md

    * Set the Scala compiler to target the 1.7 JVM: Window - Preferences - Scala - Compiler, change target to 1.7 *TestNG Eclipse plug-in*

-Atlas tests use the (TestNG framework)[http://testng.org/doc/documentation-main.html], which is similar to JUnit.
+Atlas tests use the [TestNG framework](http://testng.org/doc/documentation-main.html), which is similar to JUnit.
 The TestNG plug-in is required to run TestNG tests from Eclipse.
    * In Eclipse, choose Help - Install New Software..
    * Click Add... to add an update site, and set Location to http://beust.com/eclipse-old/eclipse_6.9.9.201510270734
       * Choose TestNG and continue with install